A crown being held up for a coronation

 Mary, Queen of Scots was one of the unluckiest Stewart monarchs.
 She became queen at six days of age, and ended up having to spend most of her early life in France.
 Her first husband, the King of France, died at the age of 16 and Mary returned to Scotland to rule after her mother, Mary of Guise, who had been acting as Regent in Mary’s absence, died.

-She married Lord Darnley, but after a short and unhappy marriage he was murdered (you can read more about their relationship on the Chain Mail blog).
+She married Lord Darnley, but after a short and unhappy marriage he was murdered (you can read more about their relationship elsewhere on the blog).
 She then married James Hepburn, the Earl of Bothwell, one of the suspects of the murder of her second husband.

-So here you go, six particularly unfortunate royals.
+So here you go, six seriously unlucky Stewarts.
 But who was the unluckiest?
 Let us know your thoughts in the comments below or on social media!

 Share